 I have the same problem!
 I’m from Madrid but now live in Munich ….
 Spain is not usually very cold in winter, but Germany´s winter it is terrible!
 I love dresses and especially shoes, but here Ive not found a way to be myself, because cannot use any of my clothes… until spring!.
-Wearing horrible snow boots and jeans and sweaters everyday it´s driving me crazy!…. any advice?posted 4 months ago
+Wearing horrible snow boots and jeans and sweaters everyday it´s driving me crazy!…. any advice?posted over 2 years ago

 I love dressing in the summer- Cute dresses and skirts with a cardigan on top.

 Winter dressing is so boring.
-I do love knitwear but I hate having to bundle up every time I leave the house.posted 4 months ago
+I do love knitwear but I hate having to bundle up every time I leave the house.posted over 2 years ago

 I’m having the same problem!
 We’re having record low temps here in Utah this season, so it’s been tough to break out of the skinny jean and a sweater rut.

 My best buy this year has been the super thick, soft sweater tights I picked up at Forever 21 for about $6.
-Combined with boots and a trench coat, they do a pretty decent job of warding off the below freezing chill!posted 4 months ago
+Combined with boots and a trench coat, they do a pretty decent job of warding off the below freezing chill!posted over 2 years ago

 Go with layers!
 I like wearing big sweaters, leggings, leg warmers, and knee-high boots.
 If you feel your dresses calling your name, wear a “wintry” one with leggings/skinny jeans and boots.
 Also, you could wear one of your dresses with a sweater over it.
 (This would look especially cute if the dress had a collar.)
-Have fun with it!posted 4 months ago
+Have fun with it!posted over 2 years ago

 Being Norwegian, I have quite a lot of experience with dressing for the cold, and my best tip is to start with thermal/wool underwear, good socks, shoes and buy a fabulous coat!
 The coat is what most people will see you in, so make sure it fits your style, is flattering and keeps you warm.
 A wooly princess coat with a fur lined hoodie, for example – or even a cape!
 Stock up on short sleeve wool tops to wear underneath everything, and wear longjohns with jeans.
 Shoes absolutely must be lined, and you should have room for a thicker sock in them as well.
 A little heel helps to keep you off the cold ground (it’s true!).